moodysanalytics/databuffet-api-codesamples/dataBuffet-api-userguide.md

 ### Retrieve a single series

-The _/series?m={m}&freq={freq}&trans={trans}_ endpoint is used to download a single series specified by a mnemonic or expression.
-The first parameter, m, is mandatory; The optional parameters freq, trans, conv perform a frequency conversion, apply a transformation and apply conversion type, respectively. startDate and endDate parameters are also optional and should be in YYYY-MM-dd format.
-If omitted, the API will use default values.
+The _/series?m={m}&freq={freq}&trans={trans}&startDate={startDate}&endDate={endDate}&vintage={vintage}&vintageVersion={vintageVersion}_ endpoint is used to download a single series specified by a mnemonic or expression.
+See table after /multiseries end point for list of parameters.
+If any parameter is omitted, the API will use default values.
 For valid codes, see the Enumerations appendix.

 ##### Figure 7a.
 Request using HAMC Signature